rcarrata/rcarrata.github.io/_posts/2021-01-02-ocp4_ipi_vmware_deep_dive.md

 The main goal of this blog post, is to show the differences between IPI and UPI installations in VMWARE and also between cloud and on-premises platforms (RHV IPI, OSP IPI, BM IPI and VMWARE IPI).

+Special thanks to my colleague Manu Valle (@manuvaldi in Twitter) for lending me the environment and for always help with their wisdom and support.

 ## 1. Scenario

 This blog post is developed and tested in a VMWARE vCenter v6.7 and with Openshift 4.5.